veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

 #### EyeEm's Web presence

-Eyeem.com is a hybrid between Webflow and Front-End that gave the design team full control of the implementation and behaviour of the website.
-During my time at EyeEm I was able support on the maintance of the site.
+<a href="http://eyeem.com" target="_blank">EyeEm.com</a> combines the flexibility of Webflow with the capabilities of front-end development, giving designers complete control over the UI and behavior of some areas of the website.
+During my time at EyeEm, I was responsible for maintaining the site.

-A big part of my role at Eyeem was also the maintainance and creation of landingpages to support the ongoing marketing campanigns.
-Usign Webflow, I was involve on the ideation and concept and in charge of the design, implementation final release of the these web projects, sharing the full control of our Webflow account with the Front-End Team.
+In addition to the main webpage, EyeEm frequently launched landing pages to support ongoing marketing campaigns.
+Collaborating closely with the Marketing and Innovation teams, I was involved in the ideation, design, and conceptualization of these sites.
+I then took full responsibility for the implementation and final release of these web projects using Webflow, sharing account control with the Front-End Team.

 http://eyeem.com
 https://creativetrends.eyeem.com/